 - ½ cup red bell peppers, diced

-- 4 chicken thighs, cooked & chopped (seasoned with salt & pepper)
+- 4 chicken thighs or chicken breast, cooked & chopped (seasoned with seasoned salt & pepper before cooking)

 - 3 slices bread, toasted and crumbled

 - salt, if needed